KenKundert/sshconfig/doc/configuring.rst

 lucifer:5280 localhost:5280     accessible from lucifer
 192.168.0.1:5280 localhost:5280 accessible from 192.168.0.1
 =============================== ==============================

+*GatewayPorts* is a setting you specify to the SSH server.
+Thus, it should placed in /etc/ssh/sshd_config on the host you are connecting to.

 The VNC function is provided for converting VNC host and display number information into a setting suitable for a forward.
 You can give the local